-Horror Movies Vocabulary
+Horror Movies History and Vocabulary

 If you like scary movies about ghosts and monsters and crazy killers, you're a fan of horror movies.
 Many early horror movies were based on old stories about scary creatures like vampires.
 Classic horror movies like 1922's Nosferatu and 1931's Dracula were based on Bram Stoker's vampire novel Dracula.
 Like all vampires, Count Dracula terrifies his victims by biting their necks and drinking their blood.
 We see him again in Francis Ford Coppola's 1992 film Bram Stoker's Dracula, but in 1994's Interview With the Vampire we see stylish vampires played by Tom Cruise and Brad Pitt who are more handsome and youthful than Dracula, but just as deadly.

 Some of the scariest creatures in horror movies are flesh-eating corpses called zombies.
 One of the first zombie films was 1932's White Zombie, but it was George A. Romero's zombie classics Night of the Living Dead and Dawn of the Dead that set the pattern for later zombie films like 2003's 28 Days Later and for Frank Darabont's popular TV series The Walking Dead.

 Movies about scary monsters have always been popular and one of the first was 1931's Frankenstein about a scientist who tries to make a human body from the body parts of corpses.
 Since the early 80s most monster movies have featured CGI monsters like those in sci-fi horror movies like John Carpenter's The Thing, David Cronenberg's The Fly and James Cameron's Aliens.
 In Frank Darabont's 2007 movie The Mist terrifying monsters drive people crazy with fear and in 2008's Cloverfield giant monsters tear down skyscrapers and huge spiders run through subways.